Error-Mack/my_odin_project/README.md

 # my_odin_project
-repo for all projects and assignments in theodinproject.com course
+## This repo for all projects and assignments in theodinproject.com course.